Mathunder/tse_hand_project/README.md

 >
 >The detection zone is the zone where the back of the hand becomes green and turns progressively orange.
 The detection is made **at the end of this zone**.
 When the zone is over, the hand's color turns back to grey.

+### Default behavior

+The application has some default behavior that one must know in order to enjoy the game to its fullest :
+- if no hand is detected, the default configuration is a full hand (5 fingers up)
+- due to the inconsistency of the hand detection algorithm, a hand configuration can sometimes be wrongly analyzed or detected

 ## Structure